feast-dev/feast/examples/remote-offline-store/README.md

 * The server accepts `do_get` requests for the `get_historical_features` command and delegates the implementation to the
 current `FeatureStore`.

+*Note*: The offline server can be initialized by providing the `feature_store.yml` file from an environment variable named `FEATURE_STORE_YAML_BASE64`.
+A temporary directory will be created with the provided yaml as `feature_store.yml` file in it.

 The [offline_client](./offline_client) folder includes a test python function that uses an offline store of type `remote`, leveraging the remote server as the actual data provider.
 The offline store is implementated by the new `RemoteOfflineStore` class:
 * For now it implements only the `get_historical_features` method.